Kobeeeef/XTABLES/README.md

 **Note:** Any updates to the local cache are local only and do not affect server-side data.
 This means that changes made directly to the cache will not be reflected on the server unless explicitly sent via an update method (e.g., `putString`, `putInteger`).

+### Data Compression and Dynamic Compression Level Adjustment

+To further optimize network bandwidth usage, `XTablesClient` implements data compression using Gzip, followed by Base64 encoding for network transmission.
+The compression level is dynamically adjusted based on the time it takes to compress data.
+This dynamic adjustment helps balance the trade-off between compression efficiency and processing speed, ensuring optimal performance under varying network conditions.

+The compression level is adjusted as follows:

+- If the compression time is faster than the set average, the compression level is increased to achieve higher compression ratios and reduce network payload size.
+- Conversely, if the compression time is slower than the set average, the compression level is decreased to prioritize faster processing speed and reduce computational overhead.

+You can customize the average compression speed threshold by using the `setSpeedAverageMS(double)` method in the `org.kobe.xbot.Utilites.DataCompression` class.
+This allows you to fine-tune the compression behavior based on your specific network environment and performance requirements.

 ## Data Management Methods

 ### Put Methods